anisngazzou/FrontEnd-Task/README.md

-# Angular 16 Project 🚀
+# Front-end-task Angular 16 Project 🚀

 This project is a technical test that showcases an Angular application with various features, including state management with NgRx, displaying data in multiple formats, and providing a responsive and mobile-friendly design.